 Bird is the other major scooter company that you can charge scooters with as an independent contractor.
 The Bird app works in the same manner as Lime – you sign up to be a Bird charger through the Bird app, then once approved, you’ll have access to charging mode, which will let you see all of the Bird scooters in your area that need charging.

 As with Lime, Bird also pays on a per scooter basis, with similar pay.
 If you’re in an area that makes sense, charging Bird scooters can be easy and lucrative.
+The main issue is that in most markets, Bird has switched over to a “fleet manager” model.
+A fleet manager role is essentially a full-time position, so it’s not really a gig economy type position.

 Skip is a scooter company that is currently only available in limited markets in the US.
 They utilize independent contractors, so Skip works well as a side hustle if it’s in your city.